NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \Due to low sample sizes, fallback rules applied with lumping of

 - \1) Heating fuel lump: Fuel oil, Propane, Wood and Other Fuel2) Geometry building SF: Mobile, Single family attached, Single family detached3) Geometry building MF: Multi-Family with 2 - 4 Units, Multi-Family with 5+ Units4) Vintage Lump: 20yrs bins

-- \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
-Data from the American Community Survey is used to distribute the between these two building types.

 Options